lornasong/terraform-swap-provider-instances/README.md

 This POC uses Consul to create different provider instances - Consul server agents running on different ports.
 For each instance, the `terraform apply` will create different k/v pair resources.

+**Description:**

+Terraform configuration has a local map that contains the provider instance specific configuration values.

 **Approximate workflow:**

 Create resource(s) for one Consul agent (east) using `terraform apply -var "workspace=east"`